mkuyavaSNHU/CS255/README.md

 # CS255
+Students will explore the principles, methods, and techniques used in systems development so that they can create system models using appropriate industry tools.
+As a part of creating system models, students will also learn to effectively communicate technical concepts and design decisions to various audiences in a professional manner.

     Briefly summarize the DriverPass project.
 Who was the client?
 What type of system did they want you to design?
       The client, DriverPass, wants to design a system that can provide resources to students to help them better prepare for and pass their driving test.